Important considerations during ‘non-term times’ at Regent’s Park College:

 - Concerning other Libraries in the Oxford University system:

 It is possible for a MSL participant to secure access to other Oxford University libraries.
-Again, advance communication and explanation is required (6 months).
+However, advance communication and explanation is required (6 months).
 The minister will need to request a “Reader’s Card” (also known as a University Card, or a Borrower’s Card, or a Bodleian Card).
 It would be advantageous for the MSL participant to write a short paper/statement for the University explaining his or her goals and/or research focus.
 In other words, WHY are you requesting the card?